Baseline: Operation-Based Evolution and Versioning of Data: Related Work

 While we have different requirements it would be fair to say that Operational Differencing is a generalization of OT, and indeed was inspired by it.
 Our Project and Retract functions can be seen as generalizing OT's Inclusion Transformation (IT) and Exclusion Transformation (ET).
 The difference is that our functions return a pair of operations not just one, retraction may fail, and they do not satisfy the correctness properties TP1 and TP2.
 In a sense we generalize (weaken) OT by removing predetermination of conflict resolution and insertion ordering (making projection non-commutative) and allowing retraction to fail because of dependencies (making it partial).
 This weakening makes our projection and retraction rules significantly more complex.

 There is work on adding branching and conflict resolution to CRDTs~\cite{patchwork, automerge-conflicts} and to DB replication~\cite{couchdb-conflicts}.
 CEDA~\cite{ceda} is an OT-based multi-paradigm distributed database.
 Synql~\cite{ignat-synql} is a CRDT-based approach to replicating relational databases respecting integrity constraints.

-\paragraph{Databases}
+Braid~\cite{braid} is an attempt to unify OT and CRDT.

+The power of CRDTs is their monotonic semantics but that is also their weakness.
+They can't go backwards, as in OT's ET and our \textsf{Retract}.
+Cherry picking a change requires moving it backwards to the most recent ancestor.
+Going backwards is also essential for undo, especially selective undo (Appendix~\ref{undo}).

+\myparagraph{Databases}

 There is a vast literature on schema evolution in databases, however we will limit the discussion here to the minority of operation-based approaches.
 A fuller survey can be found in \citet{challenge-problems}.